 Protection from Deportation: Withholding of Removal & CAT Relief

 If returning to your country puts your life at risk, you may qualify for protection under U.S. law.
-Winkler Immigration Law offers legal representation for immigrants seeking withholding of removal or relief under the Convention Against Torture (CAT)—two options available when asylum is denied.
+Winkler Quintanilla offers legal representation for immigrants seeking withholding of removal or relief under the Convention Against Torture (CAT)—two forms of protection that may be available when asylum is denied or when an individual does not qualify for asylum.

 What Is Withholding of Removal?